Has-A Relationship in Java

 Types of Has-A Relationship in Java

-There are two types of Has-A relationship that are as follows:
+There are two main types of Has-A relationship in object-oriented programming:

-Aggregation: Aggregation is one of the core concepts of object-oriented programming.
-It focuses on establishing a Has-A relationship between two classes.
+Aggregation is one of the core concepts of object-oriented programming.
+It establishes a weak Has-A relationship between two classes.
+In other words, aggregation represents a loose coupling between objects.

-Composition: Composition is another one of the core concepts of object-oriented programming.
+Composition is another core concepts of object-oriented programming.
 It focuses on establishing a strong Has-A relationship between the two classes.

 Has-A Relationship Example Programs